klevjetack28/TV-Remote-Reverse-Engineering/README.md

 ### 1. Inspecting the Remote

 Open the remote, identify the microcontroller, find its datasheet, and locate the output used to drive the IR LED.
+If you cannot read the chip number you can trace the IR LED leads back to the chip to find the lead.

 ### 2. Capturing the Signal